Qovery and the Twelve-Factor App methodology

 Qovery centralizes access to your application logs.
 In one command (qovery log), you will have all the information about your applications from your environment.
-Moreover, Qovery integrates perfectly with solutions such as Datadog and Sentry and any other Docker compatible solution without any difficulties.
+Moreover, without any difficulties, Qovery integrates perfectly with solutions such as Datadog and Sentry and any other Docker compatible solution.

 Run admin/management tasks as one-off processes